MIDEAST STOCKS-Saudi may stay weak before Q2 results, political stalemate may stall Doha

-DUBAI, July 5 The Riyadh stock index may remain weak on Wednesday as investors are reluctant to buy before seeing second-quarter earnings, while Qatar could move little as a diplomatic stalemate continues.
+DUBAI, July 5 (Reuters) - The Riyadh stock index may remain weak on Wednesday as investors are reluctant to buy before seeing second-quarter earnings, while Qatar could move little as a diplomatic stalemate continues.

 Saudi Arabia's index tumbled 2.6 percent on Tuesday.
 "Retail investors have booked profits ahead of second-quarter results, and there will be weak volumes until those start coming in," said a Jeddah-based fund manager.